Jewelzufo/free-tech-learning/README.md

 # free-tech-learning
-A collection of free Tech Courses with Credly Credentials
+A collection of free tech courses with Credly Credentials upon completion.

 The main database can be found here: